Logo Futurismo

 Dolphins use echolocation, a process that permits dolphins to send out sound waves.
 When they hit an object or prey, they bounce back, allowing them to identify the location, shape, speed, and size of such an object.
 Even they can tell the texture!!

-Zainuddin, 2016 | Echolocation of male indo-pacific bottlenose dolphin
+Zainuddin, 2016 | Echolocation of male Indo-Pacific bottlenose dolphin

 The amount of time it takes for the sound waves to come back helps them to determine the distance.
-It takes longer for the sound waves to return when there is more distance between the dolphin and that given prey.
+It takes longer for the sound waves to return when there is more distance between the dolphin and the given prey.

 Conclusion